 Crown's learning and development program is widely acknowledged as a best practice model, as is our Indigenous Employment Program.
 Crown was the first company to sign the Australian Employment Covenant in 2009 with an initial pledge to create 300 job opportunities for Indigenous Australians.
 In 2012, that commitment was revised to 2,000 job opportunities by 2021.
-In September 2014, a considerable milestone towards this target was achieved, with the 400th job opportunity in the program filled empowered to transfer this knowledge to their urban, regional and remote communities extending Crown's positive reach beyond our physical sites.
+In September 2014, a considerable milestone towards this target was achieved, with the 400th job opportunity in the program filled.